Tags

 4. Customer journey analytics

 Today, customers don’t just see your storefront, walk into your store, make a purchase, and go on with their day.
-Well, some do, but most of the time, your customer interactions span a whole range of different channels from social media to word of mouth online, to contact centers and your website.
+Well, some do, but most of the time, your customer interactions span a whole range of different channels from social media to word of mouth online, to contact centres and your website.

 5. Customer lifetime value (CLV)